The Best Free SEO Tools for Kenyan Businesses

 But the big difference between Keyword Surfer and Keyword Everywhere is that the latter pulls data from multiple sources and gives you even more keyword ideas.

-Its biggest limitation is that while it used to be completely free, it now uses a credit system for more detailed data, but it still offers valuable free insights.
+Its biggest limitation is that while it used to be completely free, it now uses a credit system for more detailed data.

 Free Website Traffic & Competitor Analysis Tools